 It’s also a good idea to make sure that handing over money is as easy as possible.
 Make sure there are no hidden obstacles hindering your payment processes to avoid abandoned carts.
 The fewer obstacles your customers face in their purchasing cycle, the better.

 Your customer experience needs to be particularly good on mobile.
-Smartphone users are driving online sales, and digital retailers saw a 65% increase in mobile purchases over last year.
+Today, more than half of all internet users do their shopping from a mobile device.
 Make sure you offer your customers a great mobile experience and a seamless (preferably one-click) checkout process.

 Grab that low hanging fruit